 Gradually, her vocabulary improved, and English became one of her favourite subjects.
-After living a friendless life for 6 years, her younger brother Aman gave her the courage to step out and learn to accept myself for who she was.
+After living a friendless life for 6 years, her younger brother Aman gave her the courage to step out and learn to accept herself for who she was.

 Muskan went on to become class captain, a journalist, and a radio host.
 She received corrective surgery in March 2013, and wrote her autobiography " I Dream" during her recovery.
 She has sold copies to raise funds for Starship.
-She has given a talk at TEDx Auckland 2014, and was honored with a Youthweek Award, a Quota International Women's Award, and two Attitude Live Awards in 2015.
+She has given a talk at TEDx Auckland 2014, and was honoured with a Youthweek Award, a Quota International Women's Award, and two Attitude Live Awards in 2015.

-She was recognised by Prime Minister Jacinda Ardern in the Young Achievers Awards and was also a finalist (one of three) in the Global Indian Women Awards for the work that she has done.
+She was recognised by Prime Minister Jacinda Ardern in the Young Achievers Awards (sponsored by the Indian Weekender).

 Muskan was also a finalist (one of three) in the Global Indian Women Awards for the work that she has done.
 Global Indian Female was a category as part of the Yono SBI Twenty under Twenty list of young achievers, courtesy of SBI bank.